RedHenDev/emoji-poke/README.md

 add default solidity and order for specific emojis.
 Needs to be for editor as well as procedural area generator.

 bug - game no longer recognising new areas from file?
 Recognises 0,0, but seemingly nothing else (not even ghosting in solid objects -- as happens still with 0,0 routinely).
 NB editor does not have the problem with area 1,0.

+logical bug - prevent situation of player spawning in new area trapped in midst of solid objects.